 * Euro, yen, franc profit from halt in stocks rally

-* Aussie dollar slides after weak jobs numbers
+* Aussie dollar, Swedish crown slide after weak jobs numbers

 A strong dollar against its major currency peers was a central bet for many banks at the start of this year, convinced that a steady reduction in Federal Reserve bond-buying would drive up dollar interest rates and draw in capital.